 Wander the wats, examining thousands of holy images

 Grand Palace, Temple of the Golden Buddha, Temple of the Reclining Buddha, canal cruise

-This morning, your Tour Director leads a sightseeing tour of Bangkok featuring the Grand Palace, Temple of the Emerald Buddha (Wat Phra Kaew), Temple of the Reclining Buddha (Wat Po), and Temple of the Golden Buddha (Wat Timitr Temple).
+This morning, your Tour Director leads a sightseeing tour of Bangkok featuring the Grand Palace, Temple of the Emerald Buddha (Wat Phra Kaew), Temple of the Reclining Buddha (Wat Po), and Temple of the Golden Buddha (Wat Timitr).
 In the afternoon, enjoy a tour of Bangkok’s klongs, or canals, on a speedboat and converted rice barge.
 This evening get acquainted with your fellow travelers at an included welcome dinner.